easegress-io/easegress/doc/ingresscontroller.md

 # IngressController

-The IngressController is a implementation of [Kubernetes ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), it watches Kubernetes Ingress, Service, Endpoints, and Secrets and translates them to Easegress HTTP server and pipelines.
+The IngressController is an implementation of [Kubernetes ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), it watches Kubernetes Ingress, Service, Endpoints, and Secrets then translates them to Easegress HTTP server and pipelines.

 ## Prerequisites
 1. K8s cluster : **v1.18+**